 - crisis negotiation vehicle that will be used in a hostage crisis or a terrorist incident and will be engineered to accommodate specialized communications equipment (e.g. satellite transmission, data and video exchange) and six hostage negotiators. - crisis response team vehicle that will be used to transport staff and specialized equipment (e.g. tactical equipment, breaching tools, rams, ladders, ballistic equipment); - special vehicle specifically adapted to the needs of antiterrorism operations with installation of technological equipment (communication equipment, tactical gear equipment, supplies for responders).
 This vehicle will be used to as a mobile command station (police command vehicle) in large-scale crises incidents or incidents that may require extended time demand, hostage situations, active shooter calls, mass casualty incidents and task force operations. - upgrade of remotely operated vehicles (ROVs).
-This will be achieved through the purchase of thermal cameras, special tracks and general equipment compatible to that ROVs with additional or backup tools in order to become more efficient and effective in environments that are likely to involve any CBRNE factor. - ii.
+This will be achieved through the purchase of thermal cameras, special tracks and general equipment compatible to that ROVs with additional or backup tools in order to become more efficient and effective in environments that are likely to involve any CBRNE factor.

+ii.
 Specialized equipment: This will mainly include the purchase of equipment including personalized equipment for risk and crisis as well as CBRNE incidents: thermal cameras, radioactivity detectors, disinfection machines, complete breathing devices, portable communication devices for explosive environment, special fireproof uniforms, ballistic helmets with bulletproof glass, ballistic shields, personal Intercom systems, and others that will be used for operational purposes.
+The action will also include supply and installation of metal detectors and security scanners at the Courts in Cyprus.